nicoleshasha/bookmark_manager/README.md

 As a user
 So I can store new links
-I want to add new links to the database
+I want to add new links to the database in descending chronological order

 As a user
 So I can organise the links in the database